Top-Notch Education. Incredible Value.

 Arkansas, Kansas, Kentucky, Illinois, Iowa, Nebraska, Oklahoma, Tennessee

 |National Merit Finalist Scholarship||Full reduction of nonresidential fees** (estimated $18,606) Additional $1,000 scholarship (or $2,000 scholarship with demonstrated financial need)||Deemed a National Merit Finalist by National Merit Scholarship Corporation (NMSC)||Declare the University of Missouri first choice with NMSC|

 *Border State Award can only be combined with Mark Twain Level 2 or Black & Gold Level 2

-**Nonresident students whose nonresident tuition is paid by another source are not eligible to receive the National Merit nonresident tuition fee reduction.
+**Nonresident students whose nonresident tuition is paid by another source are not eligible to receive a nonresident tuition fee reduction.
 If Missouri residency is obtained, the fee reduction of nonresident tuition will be removed and will not be replaced with any comparable Missouri resident award.

 Unless noted, all scholarships/fee reductions require recipients to enroll at Mizzou the first semester after high school graduation.
 Some scholarships/fee reductions are subject to change without notice.
 They are not to be regarded as offers to contract.
 Financial aid awards from all sources (federal, state, institutional or private aid) may not exceed the annual cost of attendance assigned by MU.
 Applications for Stamps Scholars and all Honors Scholars & Fellows programs in the Honors College are due by Dec.
 1. The deadline for applications for general and departmental scholarships in ScholarshipUniverse and the Brooks Award has been extended to January 13.
 The recommended date to apply for Admission to meet these deadlines is Nov.
 15.